EthanJantz/Research-Project-Template/README.md

 # Research Project Management Template

-This template provides a general structure for research projects done within the Voorhees Center.
+This template provides a general structure for research projects.
 The following sections will explain how and why this structure is defined and provide best practices for keeping projects organized.
-By following this structure newcomers will be better able to get acquainted with ongoing projects and finished projects will be archived in a way that ensures future access to data and methods.
+By following this structure researchers will be better able to get acquainted with ongoing projects and finished projects will be archived in a way that ensures future access to data and methods.
+This template was developed as a tool to help maintain continuity within an organizational research context, but has been used in many personal projects as well.

 ## Project Structure